aracnideo/Scryviewer/README.md

 ## How to Run

+1. Clone the repository
-1. Run the main application class
+2. Run the Main class
-2. Type the card name to search and view results
+3. Search for a card or click Random

 ## Concepts Practiced

 - HTTP requests in Java
+- HTTP status handling (200, 400, 404, etc.)
 - JSON parsing and data mapping
+- Clean architecture principles
-- Clean code practices and modular design
+- SOLID design
+- Separation of concerns

 ## Author
 Marcelo Parabocz